 keyed window is used, an optional

-parallelism can be specified in the
+partitions can be specified in the

-edge leading to the vertex for parallel processing.
+vertex for parallel processing.

 Numaflow support both Keyed and Non-Keyed windows.
 We set